 Circumstances showing an intent to exercise control over drugs, as required to establish constructive possession, include a defendant’s attempts to flee or elude police; inconsistent explanations by the defendant for his or her behavior; the presence of significant amounts of contraband and drug paraphernalia in plain view; the defendant’s possession of large amounts of cash, other indicia of the sale of drugs, or drug-related paraphernalia; evidence that the defendant was under the influence of drugs; or drug residue found on the defendant.
 Kier v.
 State, 292 Ga.App.
 208 (2008)

-Contact our criminal defense attorneys for drug paraphernalia defense, in ANY county in Georgia.
+Contact our DUI drug lawyers for drug paraphernalia defense, in ANY county in Georgia.
 We travel to every corner of Georgia, when needed, to defend citizens who have too much to lose to put a drug-related objects conviction on their criminal record.

 By knowing all plea alternatives to a guilty plea, and being able to review those with our clients, we can improve our clients’ options in almost EVERY case.
 Plus, remember that 100% of those clients facing paraphernalia drug charges who PLEAD GUILTY are FOUND Guilty.

 Review Our Lawyer Ratings on Any GA Top Attorney Ratings Sites

 Larry Kohn, Cory Yager, and William C. Head are all Super Lawyers who have thousands of successful criminal cases involving drugs and alcohol under their belts.
 What other criminal defense law firm in Georgia has three partners with over 575 AVVO 5-star ratings?
 You will discover that our criminal justice law firm has better credentials and more expertise than virtually any other Georgia criminal defense law firm.